 DMV Hearing Process

-When you retain the services of Riverside Criminal Defense, we can arrange the DMV hearing for you, which will most likely take place at the San Bernardino County Driver Safety Office.
+When you retain the services of Wohl Criminal Defense, we can arrange the DMV hearing for you, which will most likely take place at the San Bernardino County Driver Safety Office.

-DUI attorney Wohl can represent you at the hearing and make a strong argument in favor of you keeping your license.
+DUI attorneys at Wohl Criminal Defense can represent you at the hearing and make a strong argument in favor of you keeping your license.
 They will pose the following questions: Did the police officer have probable cause to pull you over?
 Was your arrest lawful?
 Was your BAC .08% or higher?

 If you did not agree to a chemical breath or blood test during your arrest, we will shift our focus to asking: Did the officer inform you that refusing to submit to a blood or breath test would result in a one-year license suspension or a revocation for two or three years?
 Did you, in fact, willfully refuse to submit to a chemical test after the officer asked you to provide a sample?

 During the hearing, DUI attorney Wohl will have the opportunity to subpoena the arresting officer and cross-examine his/her account of what happened.